venkat5ai/moviebot/README.md

 ## Docker Deployment

 This application can also be deployed as a Docker container.
-A `Dockerfile` using CentOS Stream 8 as a base image is provided.
+A `Dockerfile` using a Node.js Alpine base image (`node:20-alpine`) is provided for smaller image sizes.

 ### Prerequisites